 - 4.1 Appendix 1 details the performance against our:

 - Performance against our programmes of Community Risk Reduction, Enabling Services, and People, covering:

 - Response, Prevention and Protection

 - People

 - Health, Safety and Wellbeing

 - Finance and Resources

 - Strategic Objectives as outlined in 'Our Plan'.

-Note: due to ongoing issues with data as well as outstanding workbooks, figures reported may be subject to change, although no significant changes are anticipated
+Note: due to ongoing issues with data as well as outstanding workbooks, figures reported may be subject to change.

 4.2 Community Risk Reduction